jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms.md

 V_{X} = \sum_{p, \pi(p) \text{ is a vertex}} 1 = (\deg \pi) V_{Y} + \sum_{p} (1 - \operatorname{mult}_{p} \pi).
 $$

-Since $2g - 2$ [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological invariants of a surface#_theorem _ Euler characteristic and genus|is the negation of the Euler characteristic]], the sign inside the sum is flipped and we get our desired formula.
+Since $2g - 2$ [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological invariants of a surface#_theorem _ Euler characteristic and genus|is the negation of the Euler characteristic]], the sign inside the sum is flipped and we get our desired formula.

 ##### _example:_ meromorphic functions on the Riemann sphere

-Meromorphic functions on the [[Riemann surfaces and algebraic curves --- math-199DR/notes/Riemann surfaces#_example _ the Riemann sphere and the complex projective line|Riemann sphere/complex projective plane]] have really nice behaviour.
-We've seen earlier that [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_example _ meromorphic functions on the Riemann sphere and projective line|they are just rational functions]].
+Meromorphic functions on the [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces#_example _ the Riemann sphere and the complex projective line|Riemann sphere/complex projective plane]] have really nice behaviour.
+We've seen earlier that [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_example _ meromorphic functions on the Riemann sphere and projective line|they are just rational functions]].
 For a rational function that looks like
 $$
 \pi(z) = \frac{\prod_{i = 1}^n(z - z_{i})^{\alpha_{i}}}{\prod_{j = 1}^m (z - p_{j})^{\beta_{j}}}.
 $$